This region has the oldest river in

 Why so Special?

 Towering mountain peaks, rock outcrops and waterfalls dot the landscape, creating specialized habitats and unique natural communities.
 This is a region of extremes, featuring the oldest river in North America (the New River) and the highest peak east of the Rockies (Mount Mitchell).

 From bog turtles to black bears, peregrine falcons to ruffed grouse, the Southern Appalachians are home to a vast array of species.
 Steep mountainsides nurture a profusion of wildflowers, fissure caves provide habitat for endangered bats and rare salamanders and dense forests host vast numbers of migrating songbirds.

 The Conservancy has helped preserve some of the most iconic natural landmarks in the Southern Appalachians, places like Grandfather Mountain, the Joccassee Gorges and the Roan Highlands.
-Conservancy preserves at Bluff Mountain and Bat Cave are among our oldest projects in the state, and efforts continue to safeguard our state's most special natural places.
+The Conservancy preserve at Bluff Mountain is among our oldest projects in the state, and efforts continue to safeguard our state's most special natural places.